Andrew Shulman - Cellist and Conductor

 As conductor, he has performed extensively in the UK, Germany, Ireland and Scandinavia.
 This season he made his US conducting debut.
 His performances have included the symphonies of Beethoven, Brahms, Bruckner, Haydn, Mahler, Mozart, Sibelius and Tchaikovsky "The conductor Andrew Shulman really carried the orchestra along...like a British Leonard Bernstein whose brilliance was still burning in Haydn's 'Philosopher' Symphony.
 This was of a quality for which one may search but rarely find" (Hannoversche Allgemeine Zeitung) and major orchestral works by Bartok, Debussy, Dvorak, Elgar, Holst, Rachmaninoff, Ravel, Strauss and Stravinsky.
 He has given performances of Haydn's symphonies under the auspices of H.C.
 Robbins Landon at the Snape Maltings, Aldeburgh, with the Britten-Pears Orchestra, and has conducted the world premieres of several major works, as well as collaborating with some notable soloists, including Rafael Wallfisch, Colin Carr and Bernard D'Ascoli.
 He was invited by the Britten-Pears Foundation to conduct the first performance of an important early work by Benjamin Britten, with the Britten-Pears Orchestra at Britten's 'Snape Maltings' in Suffolk, England.
 He has been guest conductor with the Haydn Chamber Orchestra (London), the Brandon Hill Chamber Orchestra (Bristol), the Saloman Orchestra (London), the Jonkoping Orchestra (Sweden), the Ambache Chamber Orchestra (London), the Royal College of Music Symphony Orchestra (London), the Royal College of Music Chamber Orchestra (London), the RCM String Ensemble (London), The Peninsula Symphony (USA), the Culver City Symphony (USA) and the Ulster Youth Orchestra (Ireland), as well as directing the Academy of St. Martin-in-the-Fields, the London Chamber Orchestra and the Los Angeles Chamber Orchestra in concerto performances from the solo cello chair.
 In the field of opera, he has conducted Mozart's 'Marriage of Figaro' (1998) and 'Cosi Fan Tutte' (2000) in successful new productions at the Theatre Royal, Bristol.
 Last season he made his conducting debut with the Los Angeles Chamber Orchestra in their main series, to great critical acclaim (click http://www.andrewshulman.com/reviewspage2.html for reviews).

 Shulman also composes, and recently premiered his own 'Smaller Music For Strings' in the UK, as well as collaborating with the legendary German rock/classical guitarist Uli Jon Roth in performances in Hollywood, California (playing Shulman's electric cello/guitar instrumental 'H.A.N.D', which was a winner in the International Songwriting Competition of 2007).
 In 2008 he was appointed principal cello of the Los Angeles Chamber Orchestra, and last year he gave several performances of cello concertos by Vivaldi (the C minor) and Schumann (the great A minor cello concerto) as part of the LACO main series in Los Angeles.
 The 2010/2011 season also saw the beginning of an exciting collaboration with pianist and conductor Jeffrey Kahane, culminating in several performances of the complete works for piano and cello by Beethoven.
 He also performed chamber music with Kahane and Margaret Batjer in Walt Disney Concert Hall, the Elgar cello concerto with the Pasadena Symphony, Beethoven sonatas at the Piatigorsky Cello Festival in Los Angeles and Bach at the Zipper Concert Hall in LA.
-This season he is celebrating the 100th anniversary of Britten's birth with numerous performances of his Sonata and Cello Symphony, and also the premiere of a new Sonata by Broughton commissioned for the occasion.
+Last season he celebrated the 100th anniversary of Britten's birth with numerous performances of his Sonata, and also the premiere of a new Sonata by Broughton commissioned for the occasion.
+This season he gives the world premiere of the Broughton cello concerto at the Jacaranda concert series, gives a baroque cello recital for LACO at Zipper Hall and appears at the Sonoma and La Jolla summer festivals with Augustin Hadelich and Jeffrey Kahane.

 Technology and design supplied by babserv